To see the exact breakdown of points line by line, visit your league's "settings" then click "scoring."

 If you're curious about how improvement points are calculated for new drivers or riders (or drivers/riders that switched teams), please refer to this article.

-In racing series where constructors have more than one driver or rider, drivers or riders will be awarded points for finishing higher than their teammate(s).
-In the case of MotoGP, riders will earn points for being the highest-ranked constructor bike at any event.
-For example, if there are 6 Ducati bikes racing, the highest-ranked rider on a Ducati would receive points.
+In a racing series where constructors have more than one driver or rider, drivers or riders will be awarded points for finishing higher than their teammate(s).

-#6.
-Completion Points - Let's face it; sometimes just getting to the checkered flag can be an accomplishment.
+Let's face it; sometimes, just getting to the checkered flag can be an accomplishment.
 Completion points are awarded at 4 different stages throughout the race: when 25%, 50%, 75%, and 90% of the total planned laps are completed.

 Constructors earn Fantasy Points in two ways: